McGillX/edx_data_research/README.md

    ```
    python load_tracking_logs_to_mongo.py <database_name> <collection_name> <path_to_directory_containing_trackings_logs>
    ```
+    Use tracking as both the database and collection name

    A second collection called {collection_name}_imported is automatically generated to keep track of what files were successfully imported and errors that occured

    **_Errors:_** {org}-edx-events-{date}.log.gz-errors files are generated when documents are not successfully loaded to the database